emerge-lang/compiler/llvm-backend/README.md

 #### Of Value-Types

-When the element type of the array is known to be a value type, the `ptr` to the array can be simplified to this:
+When the element type of the array is known to be a value type, layout of the array on heap can be simplified to this:

 ```llvm
 %valuearray = type {